Bobby Orlando: Music career

 Orlando's songs frequently deal with philosophical themes such as "Try It (I'm in Love with a Married Man)", which was given a contemporary twist when it was re-recorded by Pet Shop Boys in 2003 (see Disco 3).
 Many of Orlando's lyrics describe unrequited love, private despair, personal angst and a truth-seeking perspective.
 Orlando frequently etched philosophical maxims into vinyl records featuring his songs; these adages being literally cut into the grooves near the "lead out" and "lock grooves" of the vinyl.
-Many of these are rare and are now collector items often selling for hundreds of dollars.